 Meet the Co - Founders

 Meet Veronica Tang and Eleni Fafoutis, both members of the high school class of 2018.
 The duo met in the summer of 2013, and together fostered their love for STEM and wanted to share it with other girls in Southern California and now in Virginia.
 They were also co-directors of the first ever all-girls math tournament at San Diego.

 Eleni Fafoutis recently relocated (December 2015) to Virginia Beach, Virginia, and has successfully re - founded and revitalized a new chapter of the All Girls STEM Society in Hampton Roads, which has a strong focus on serving underprivileged students.
-Eleni attends Bishop Sullivan Catholic High School in Virginia Beach, VA.
+Eleni attends the University of Virginia in Charlottesville, Virginia.
 Eleni is a two - time TARC (Team America rocketry challenge) national finalist and and member of NAR (National Association of Rocketry) and AIAA OC Rocketry, and recipient of the 1st place overall SPARC (student payload and rocketry challenge) award (2015).
 She has attended the California State Science Fair twice and is the recipient of awards from the Office of Naval Research, the Air Force, American Vacuum Society, and 2nd place in the Physics / Astronomy Senior division.
 She currently is on Varsity women's crew (rowing), and is President of Debate on her Forensics team, as well as President of the National Honors Society, Meehan Chapter.
 Eleni was accepted this past summer into UVA's prestigious Sorensen Institute for High School Leaders Program.
 Eleni has also been awarded second place in the Eli Wiesel Holocaust writing competition and has interned for the past two years at Horizons Hampton Roads, working with underprivileged students and teaching 3D printing.
 Eleni is the founder of the SMCHS Rocket Club and the president of the BSCHS Rocket Club.
 She loves watching the Big Bang Theory, designing and playing her own computer games, reading, listening to country music, and playing water polo.
 In the future, she hopes to pursue a career in medicine, potentially in neuroscience or biomedical engineering.